Handling actions¶

 Attributes¶

-onsubscribes the element to a single action initiated by any element, including the current one.resetsubscribes the element to a single action initiated by any element, including the current one, but is used specifically for resetting the current element (such as a form, form field, or any element that has aresetmethod with the signature() => void).
-Resets are immediate and are not affected bydebounceorthrottle.redirect, when specified on an element with anonattribute, makes it issue redirects instead of requests.
+(the default event name is"message"if specified without a value).resetsubscribes the element to a single action initiated by any element, including the current one, but is used specifically for resetting the current element (such as a form, form field, or any element that has aresetmethod with the signature() => void).
+Resets are immediate and are not affected bydebounceorthrottle.scrollsubscribes the element to a single action initiated by any element, including the current one, but is used specifically for scrolling the current element.
+Scrolling is immediate and is not affected bydebounceorthrottle.relativewhen specified on an element with ascrollattribute switches from using the defaultscrollmethod for scrolling to the relativescrollBy.behaviorhas the exact same meaning as the similarly named option of the native functions.
+Can be one of"auto","instant"or"smooth".
+If missing or an invalid value is provided, falls back to"auto".topwith a numeric value, has the exact same meaning as the similarly named option of the native functions.
+Additionally can be one of"start","center"or"end"(when one of these is used withrelative, the behavior is undefined).
+If missing or an invalid value is provided, the value is ignored.leftwith a numeric value, has the exact same meaning as the similarly named option of the native functions.
+Additionally can be one of"start","center"or"end"(when one of these is used withrelative, the behavior is undefined).
+If missing or an invalid value is provided, the value is ignored.redirect, when specified on an element with anonattribute, makes it issue redirects instead of requests.
 Redirect URIs are resolved in the same way as request URIs.
 Theredirectattribute can have one of four possible values:pushState— will call the same method of the History APIreplaceState— will call the same method of the History APIassign— will call the same method of thelocationobjectreplace— will call the same method of thelocationobject

 href,action,src,get,post,put, ordeletespecify the endpoint to call (the default endpoint is an empty string).method,get,post,put, ordeletespecify the HTTP method to use in the request (the default method is "GET").nameandvaluecan be used on any element, not just on form fieldsdebouncespecifies a number of milliseconds by which to debounce a request/redirectthrottlespecifies a number of milliseconds by which to throttle a request/redirect- any attribute that starts with